 Director of Training, and Founder

-In over ten years few have done more to transform Information Rights into a profession than Joyce Landman.
+In over ten years few have done more to transform Information Rights into a profession than Joyce Allen.
 Her belief in affordable, continual professional development through industry qualifications challenged the established order.
 Previously, the high cost of training and legal focus restricted widespread adoption.
 Joyce has been a trainer and course director for the British Computer Society since 2005.
 Today, over 1000 students have successfully completed their BCS training with her.

 Our goal is to empower you and your team with the knowledge to strike the right balance.